-In this Peyronie’s Disease surgery photograph, subsequent to penile plaque incision, a dermal graft has been placed as a patch to lengthen the shortened portion of the penis.
+In this Peyronie’s Disease surgery photograph, after incision, a dermal graft has been placed as a patch to lengthen the shortened portion of the penis.
 After the graft is sutured in place under optical magnification, an artificial erection is performed to assess the extent of curvature correction.

-Although a single dermal graft can often completely straighten an abnormally bent penis in a man with Peyronie’s Disease, in more severe cases, additional grafts are required to completely correct the penile curvature.
-In this surgery picture, a graft has been placed along the mid portion of the penis, and distal upward curvature towards the glans penis remains.
+Although a single dermal graft can often completely straighten an abnormally bent penis in a man with Peyronie’s Disease, in more severe cases, an additional graft may be required to completely correct the penile curvature.
+In this surgery picture, a graft has been placed along the mid portion of the penis, and upward curvature towards the tip of the penis remains.
 A second graft area is marked.
 In this patient, there was complete penile curvature correction after the placement of a second dermal graft.

-During Peyronie’s Disease surgery, after the grafts are placed, the neurovascular bundles are re-positioned to cover the exposed tunica albuginea and grafts.
+During Peyronie’s Disease surgery, after the grafts are placed to fix the penile curvature, the neurovascular bundles are re-positioned to cover the exposed tunica albuginea and grafts.
 The skin incision is then closed with absorbable suture after small temporary drains are placed.
 These drains are removed prior to discharge from the hospital.